airbytehq/airbyte/docs/integrations/sources/airtable.md

    - To authenticate using OAuth, select **OAuth2.0** from the Authentication dropdown click **Authenticate your Airtable account** to sign in with Airtable, select required workspaces you want to sync and authorize your account.
    - To authenticate using a Personal Access Token, select **Personal Access Token** from the Authentication dropdown and enter the Access Token for your Airtable account.
 :::info
-You may see a `400` or `401` error causing a failed sync.
-You can re-authenticate your Airtable connector to solve the issue temprorarily.
-We are working on a permanent fix that you can follow [here](https://github.com/airbytehq/airbyte/issues/24984).
+When using OAuth, you may see a `400` or `401` error causing a failed sync.
+You can re-authenticate your Airtable connector to solve the issue temporarily.
+We are working on a permanent fix that you can follow [here](https://github.com/airbytehq/airbyte/issues/25278).
 :::

 1. Click **Set up source**.